-Without going to the extremes to which this technique is carried, since they would be contrary to certain of the limitations imposed by ours, a discreet application of its basic principle in analysis seems much more acceptable to me than certain modes of analysis
+Without going to the extremes to which this technique is carried, since they would be contrary to certain of the limitations imposed by ours, a discreet application of its basic principle in analysis seems much more acceptable to me than certain modes of analysis known as the analysis of resistances, in so far as this technique does not in itself entail any danger of the subject's alienation.

 For this technique only breaks the discourse in order to deliver speech.
 Here we are then, at the foot of the wall, at the foot of the language barrier.
 We are in our place there, that is to say, on the same side as the patient, and it is on this wall - the same for him as for us - that we shall try to respond to the echo of his speech.